Skip to article frontmatterSkip to article content

 This transforms correlated shocks into orthogonal shocks.

-23.10 Ordering Matters
+23.10 Ordering and Identification

 Example ordering:

-1. GDP
+1. returns

-2. Inflation
+2. volatility

-3. Interest rate
+3. interest rate

-This ordering implicitly assumes:
+This ordering implicitly imposes assumptions about contemporaneous relationships.

-But economists often want structural interpretation.
+But economists are often interested in structural interpretation.

 What is a monetary policy shock?

-Answering this requires economic theory.
+Answering this requires economic theory and identifying assumptions.

 Structural interpretation requires assumptions.

-23.12 Confidence Intervals
+23.12 Confidence Intervals and Uncertainty

 Impulse responses are estimated statistically.